hpgrahsl/kryptonite-for-kafka/docs/configuration.md

 ### `envelope_kek_identifier`

-The default KEK identifier when working with envelope encryption and field settings do not specify their own individual key.
+Applies to **KMS-based envelope encryption only** (`TINK/AES_GCM_ENVELOPE_KMS`).
+The default KEK identifier used when field settings do not specify their own individual KEK.
 Must match an identifier present in `envelope_kek_configs`.

 ---

 ### `edek_store_config`

+Applies to **KMS-based envelope encryption only** (`TINK/AES_GCM_ENVELOPE_KMS`).
 JSON object configuring the backing `EdekStore` implementation.
-It's required for KMS-based envelope encryption (`TINK/AES_GCM_ENVELOPE_KMS`).
 Currently, the default implementation is based on KCache/Kafka which persistently maps DEK fingerprints to wrapped DEKs.
 A minimum viable configuration is this:

 ```json
 {